 I tricked my brain into thinking I put away the idea of a brick and mortar shop (which I didn’t… because I want it so much.).
-Still, for the time being, I created a dream studio shop right here on my website.
+S

 I have curatorial inclinations, so I’m searching the web for the most beautiful and useful tools and materials I can find, mostly on Etsy and putting them all on this page.

 If we encourage other creators to pursue their dreams, ours might just become more legitimate (you heard that brain?
 I’m allowed to dream.)